Invite the Pain – It Wants to Tell You Something

 All of a sudden these big fears looked less life-threatening.
 As soon as I came closer the demons turned into cute dogs.
 I understood: Our fears are like watchdogs.
 They look scary from the distance, but in reality they are our friends.
 Incredibly grateful they are waving their tale when we finally pay attention to them.

 I understood that these feelings wanted to tell me something.
 More than that – they wanted to show me a direction.
-What I didn’t know at the beginning was that these watchdogs are my guides, my mentors.
+What I didn’t know at the beginning of this journey was that these watchdogs are my guides, my mentors.
 They show me the changes to make and the way to go.

 All the time I was so occupied with ‘avoiding the pain’ that I preferred to give away my control.
 Fears dominated my thoughts.
 What I had to do instead was taking the time to get attuned with my fears.
 I needed to learn the language of these watchdogs in order to gain a relationship with them.